django-roles-access/django-roles-access.github.io/_build/html/_sources/quickstart.rst.txt

 Permissions to access views are given to :class:`django.contrib.auth.models.Group`, and they can be interpreted as roles.
 Is also possible to change a view access security at run time.
+This last feature is key in Django roles.
+While other solutions offer different ways for securing Django sites, including with roles, they require to hard-code part of their configuration as part of the development and/or execute commands in Python interpreter.
+Django roles only requires to config *settings.py* as any other snippet (at least to add the installed app).
+Once the setup is done, all access to view is administrated from *admin site*.
+In this way there is no need to change code or configuration if new security requirement appear or change.

 .. note::